-Recognizing the urgency of climate change and its effects on the planet, Caldwell launched EWP® Media in 2008, a multimedia company designed to help elevate awareness of the rapid acceleration of climate change.
-The mission of EWP is to provide readers with content and resources from which they can make informed decisions on eco-friendly products and services.
+Recognizing the urgency of climate change and its effects on the planet, Caldwell launched Earth, Wind & Power® Media (EWP) in 2008, a multimedia company designed to help elevate awareness of the rapid acceleration of climate change.
+The mission of EWP is to provide readers with content and resources from which they can make informed and educated decisions on eco-friendly products and services.
+[Climate change danger]

 Caldwell continues to expand her role as a national media spokesperson and advocate, a skill she honed with years of experience on stage and TV as well as with stand up comedy classes in LA, and is today considered one of the leading authorities in her field.
-No one’s laughing now as Caldwell continues to propel her purpose driven life to strengthen, communicate and bridge the gap between industry and consumers.
+No one’s laughing now as Caldwell continues to propel her purpose driven life to strengthen, communicate and bridge the gap between women and industries.

 From total obscurity as a single mom in Rhode Island to a national consumer advocate, magazine editor, event producer and spokesperson, Caldwell knows no limitations.
 Tell her it can’t be done and she’ll show you it can, a true testament that nothing is impossible.